OptSolution/tikz-tool/readme.md

 npm install
 ```

-Then draw in the `index.html` file and run by
+Then draw in the `draw.tex` file and run by
 ```
 npm start
 ```
+Maybe you need some time to download resource when you run the tool at the first time.